Menu

 How was World Scorecard built (the technical bits)?

 This website is built on top of a combination of data, tools and capabilities — much of it open source.
 It starts with data.
 All of the country data is fetched from reputable, external sources such as the World Bank, Our World In Data, and the International Monetary Fund (IMF), and stored in central database.
 The website runs on top of WordPress.
 The scorecard charts are generated by charts.js.
-In order to ensure all of the country data is updated over time, an automated process has been set up via Make.com to check, fetch and insert any new datasets into the database.
+In order to ensure all of the country data is updated over time, an automated process has been set up to check for, fetch and insert any new datasets into the database.

 The Scorecards, Rankings and Data